 Simple English definitions for legal terms

-Read a random definition: legal act
+Read a random definition: one-action rule

 An offensive lockout is when the boss of a company stops workers from working to put pressure on them during a disagreement.
 This is not allowed by law because it is unfair to the workers.
 It is like a game where the boss is cheating to win.
 Sometimes workers might also refuse to work if the boss is not being fair during negotiations for a new work agreement.
 This is also not allowed, but it is called something different.